philipturner/alphafold-metal/README.md

 - Goal: Port the entire framework in a single day using PythonKit and MPSGraph, using https://github.com/lucidrains/alphafold2 as a reference.
 - Afterward, compare performance to the Colab notebook that uses an Nvidia K80.
 Prove it runs faster on my M1 Max, then ridiculously optimize it for inference performance.

+## Notes

+Download the reduced dataset, which required 600 GB of disk space.
+Download `aria2` on Homebrew.
+Change all instances of `--parents` in the download scripts to `-p`.